Granger Causality in Extremes: Conclusion

 We formalized the concept of causality in extremes of time series through two intuitive definitions.
 Under weak assumptions, we demonstrated that these definitions are equivalent and represent a special case of Granger, Sims and structural causality.
 We proposed several estimation, causal discovery and testing strategies, which we showed to yield correct results as the sample size grows to infinity.
 Additionally, our framework can manage hidden confounders under the Grey assumptions.
 Through simulations, we established the effectiveness and efficiency of our methods, that outperform current state-of-the-art approaches in both accuracy and speed.
 When applied to real-world cases, our methods successfully uncovered coherent causal relationships between precipitation and river discharge at different locations, as well as between cryptocurrency returns.

 However, several open questions remain.
 Can our framework be useful for other causal inference tasks besides causal discovery?
 For instance, can we quantify the effect of $X_t$ on $Y_{t+p}$ in extremes?
 Is our framework robust against hidden confounders under the Kesten-Goldie assumptions?
 Can we replace the bootstrap testing procedure from Section~\ref{Section_testing} with a faster and more theoretically justifiable alternative?
-Alternatively to the presented approach, we have also considered a permutation test that performed well and yielded reliable p-values for unit causal lags.
-However, we ultimately did not retain this approach due to its lack of a well-functioning generalization for longer lags.
+Alternatively to the presented approach, we have also considered a permutation test; we ultimately did not retain this approach due to its lack of a well-functioning generalization for longer causal lags.

 Granger causality in mean and Granger causality in variance are prominent concepts within the causal literature, applied across various scientific disciplines in thousands of research articles.
 The formalization of Granger causality in extremes could significantly advance research by complementing the other two types.
 It could particularly prove useful in practical applications where understanding the drivers of extreme events is increasingly central, for example in meteorology, weather, finance and insurance.